 PC 647(i) is technically known as California's law against "peeking while loitering" or "unlawful peeking."
-It is a form of disorderly conduct in California.2
+It is a form of disorderly conduct in California and also sometimes called "prowling".2

 Examples of "peeping while loitering"